 Only immediate family members can attend as allowed by the crematorium.
 A physical distancing is to be maintained between every household group, as per the relevant Public Health England guidelines.

 We encourage ministers where possible to consider discussing with the family the possibility of a memorial service to be conducted for their loved one at a later time, though this is obviously something to be handled with discretion and sensitivity.

-As the coronavirus pandemic unfolds in the UK, the main priority is ensuring the safety of everyone who comes to a food bank – whether it’s someone needing help, someone volunteering their time, or someone making a donation.
+Foodbanks should continue where possible, as they have throughout lockdown.
+The main priority is ensuring the safety of everyone who comes to a food bank – whether it’s someone needing help, someone volunteering their time, or someone making a donation.

-The situation is changing quickly, and national organisations such as Trussell Trust are in daily contact with the food banks in their network about their local situation.
+National organisations such as Trussell Trust are in daily contact with the food banks in their network about their local situation.
 They are centrally issuing updated guidance every day in a special daily bulletin, so please ensure you follow their national guidance.

 Elim leaders resources